-In order to determine if you have a case, it’s first necessary to determine where the IRS is violating the law.
-For example, a taxpayer can appeal the IRS’ decision to charge excessive penalties or he or she could use evidence to show that they do not in fact owe the amount of tax that the IRS says they owe based on tax law.
+To determine if you have a case, it’s first necessary to decide where the IRS is violating the law.
+For example, a taxpayer can appeal the IRS’ decision to charge excessive penalties, or they could use evidence to show that they do not owe the amount of tax that the IRS says they owe based on tax law.

-The appeals process is not the place to protest an amount that has been fairly determined or to ask for a payment plan.
+The appeals process is not the place to protest an amount reasonably determined or ask for a payment plan.
 There are other processes to ask for a reduction in the total amount owed or to establish an installment agreement.
 IRS tax appeals are only meant to correct mistakes that the IRS has made.
-If you cannot afford to pay the debt that you have with the IRS, it may be possible to request a payment modification or an installment agreement.
+If you cannot afford to pay the debt, you have with the IRS, requesting a payment modification or an installment agreement may be possible.

-It should also be noted that in the event your tax debt has gone into collections, there is a separate appeals process for collection issues.
+It should also be noted that if your tax debt has gone into collections, there is a separate appeals process for collection issues.
 The collection appeals process does not allow taxpayers to appeal the total amount owed or the amount owed every month, but it does allow taxpayers to appeal the methods used to collect the debt.

 What Can I Expect From The IRS Appeal Process?

 By law, all tax appeals are heard by an impartial Appeals Officer.
-The Appeals Office operates as a separate unit from the rest of the IRS in order to maintain neutrality.
+The Appeals Office operates as a separate unit from the rest of the IRS to maintain neutrality.

-In order to be successful with your appeal, taxpayers are required to clearly list all issues that they have with the decision and put forth a clear written argument based on tax law to explain why the reasoning behind the IRS decision should be reversed.
+To succeed with your appeal, taxpayers are required to clearly list all issues they have with the decision and put forth a clear written argument based on tax law to explain why the reasoning behind the IRS decision should be reversed.

-It’s important to note, however, that the tax law only states that appeals have to be dealt with in a timely manner.
-If there is a backlog of cases to be heard, which often is the case, it might take longer for your case to be heard.
+It’s important to note, however, that the tax law only states that appeals must be dealt with promptly.
+Therefore, if there is a backlog of cases to be heard, which often is the case, it might take longer for your case to be heard.

-Because it is very complex and difficult to navigate through the appeal process, or even to determine if you should file an appeal or a request for a modification and how to set forth the argument of an appeal, it’s a good idea to work with the tax resolution professionals of Samaritan Tax Relief who have a lot of experience with successfully making an IRS tax appeal.
+Because it is very complex and challenging to navigate through the appeal process or even to determine if you should file an appeal or a request for a modification and how to set forth the argument of an appeal, it’s a good idea to work with the tax resolution professionals of Samaritan Tax Relief.
+They have a lot of experience with successfully making an IRS tax appeal.

 Please take a look at additional information and advice on some of the more common tax appeals options available in which we provide expert tax representation: